rudeboybert/forestecology/README.md

 This package is designed to work for spatially mapped, repeat censused forests plots.
 The package has commands to fit models of tree growth based on neighborhood competition which can be used to estimate species-specific competition coefficients.
-The models fits can then be evaluated using a spatial cross-validation scheme to detect possible overfitting.
-Additionally these models can test whether the species identity of competitors matters using a permutation test-style shuffling of competitor identity (under the null hypothesis) and subsequently evaluating if model performance changes.
+The model fits can then be evaluated using a spatial cross-validation scheme to detect possible overfitting.
+Additionally, these models can test whether the species identity of competitors matters using a permutation test-style shuffling of competitor identity (under the null hypothesis) and subsequently evaluating if model performance changes.
 See Allen and Kim (2020) [A